shotgunsoftware/tk-core/docs/initializing.rst

   development or testing), right click on the configuration in Shotgun and choose the **Clone Configuration** option.

-Starting a Toolkit engine from a manual project
+Starting a Toolkit engine from a centralized project
 ===============================================

 In this case, when a known location exists for your core API, you are not required to use the